SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 ---------------------- TOP ------------------------

-SECTION 3 - USEFUL WIRING INFO, (DRY STUFF)
+SECTION 3 - USEFUL WIRING INFO, (Warning - Dry Stuff)

 TERMINATE & PROTECT WIRE from CORROSION - Always terminate low voltage (12VDC) wire with a copper clad (corrosion inhibitor) spade or ring terminal.
 The terminal must be crimped to the wire for mechanical strength and soldered for corrosion free electrical continuity.
 The purpose of the small opening at the business end of the terminal is to confirm that the strands are inserted to full depth for maximum current carrying capacity.
 Apply only enough solder in this hole to cover the bare copper ends and let a bit flow into the barrel of the terminal for improved current flow.
 If you overdo the soldering you will make a solid conductor of the strands leading into the terminal, defeating the flex properties of the stranded wire.
 Finally, seal the wire behind the terminal with "Liquid Tape" or sealed heat shrink to make a gas tight connection between the wire insulation and the terminal.
 This prevents corrosion to maintain the electrical connection.